 If you are yet to get the memo, then do grant me the honor of informing you that 2018 is going to be all about dramatic, bold, and splashy colors.
 From pale purple shades to richer tones of ultraviolet and the deep hues of oceanside, this year tends to truly toss us out of our comfort zones.

 So, if you’re yet to get into the spirit of things, we understand.
 Seriously, we do.
-Deborah wrote a post detailing several helpful ways you can implement the bold ultra-violet trend in your home without ending up over-bearing or chaotic or loud…Yeah, a lot of things can go wrong when decorating with bold colors.
+In fact, Deborah wrote a post detailing several helpful ways you can implement the bold ultra-violet trend in your home without ending up over-bearing or chaotic or loud…Yeah, a lot of things can go wrong when decorating with bold colors.

 One of the things she talked about was accent walls.
 An accent wall is a wall in a room that serves as the focal point of decoration.
 More or less, it’s the only wall in the room that features the dominant color of decoration.
 It is designed in such a way that the eyes are drawn to it once anyone steps into the room.
 If done right, the accent-wall approach is a surefire way of incorporating this year’s bold color schemes in your home.